+The exercise of an ISO may increase an optionee's alternative minimum tax.
 The "spread" under an ISO -- i.e., the difference between the fair market value of the shares at exercise and the exercise price -- is classified as an item of adjustment in the year of exercise for purposes of the alternative minimum tax.
+If an optionee's alternative minimum tax liability exceeds such optionee's regular income tax liability, the optionee will owe the larger amount of taxes.
+In order to avoid the application of alternative minimum tax with respect to ISOs, the optionee must sell the shares within the same calendar year in which the ISOs are exercised.
+However, such a sale of shares within the same year of exercise will constitute a disqualifying disposition, as described above.